-2005 The University's Mathematics Program receives recognition from the National Council for Teachers of Mathematics.
-2006 Claffin establishes faculty exchange program with Hofstra University.
-2005 The South Carolina Department of Education continues its approval of Claflin's Art Education Program.
-2006 The Claffin University at Fort Jackson Program begins offering teacher education courses for the elementary and middle school curriculum.
-2005 Claffin University strengthens its position among research institutions.
-For fiscal year July 1, 2005, through June 30, 2006.
-2006 The Orangeburg County sheriff, plus nine county and city law enforcement agents, graduate in the Class of 2006 with Bachelor of Arts degrees in sociology/criminal justice.
-2006 The School of Natural Sciences and Mathematics brought in more than \$3,314,000 to improve its research infrastructure.
-2006 Two Claffin alumni, President Henry N. Tisdale ('65), and Cecil J. Williams ('60), are selected as honorees to appear on the BellSouth African American History 2005 Claffin's Chemistry Program earns national accreditation from the American Chemical Society.
-The program becomes one of only two nationally accredited programs at private institutions in South 2006 Calendar.
-Claffin team of faculty and staff experts travel to India to conduct an HIV/AIDS awareness program 2005 Carolina.
-Claflin breaks ground for the new \$3 million chapel.
-2007 underwritten by a grant from the Bush Foundation.
-Claffin consecrates the James and Dorothy Z. Elmore 2005 The University's Elementary Education Program earns 2007 Chapel. national program approval from the Association of Childhood Education International.
-2007 Claffin constructs Legacy Plaza extension.
-2005 Claflin's Early Childhood Education Program earns national program approval from the National Association for the Education of Young Children.
-2007 Claffin opens new Molecular Virology Laboratory, where faculty and students conduct cervical cancer research.
-2005 A Claffin University mass communications major wins the prestigious Sundance Film Festival Award in the Short Documentary category.
-2007 The Chronicle of Higher Education reports Claffin as having the second-highest retention rate among very selective HBCUs in the nation.
-2005 A Claffin professor becomes the first African-American woman to win the prestigious South Carolina Governor's Professor of the Year Award at a post- 2007 Consumers Digest places Claffin third in a national listing of the five best-value private colleges and universities.
-2006 secondary institution.
-Claffin establishes its third graduate program, the Master of Governor's Professors Award for Scientific 2007 The Journal of Blacks in Higher Education cites Claffin for exceptional rate of retention and graduation and ranks Claffin #2 in the nation among HBCUs for retention.
-2006 Awareness.
-Claffin does a complete makeover of the Mary E. Dunton Residential Hall for women.
-2007 Claffin establishes a partnership with Brookland Baptist Church in West Columbia, South Carolina, to offer a degree completion program.
-2006 The University constructs the new chapel.
-2007 Claffin's commencement speaker, U.S. Sen. Hillary Rodham Clinton, joins the Class of 2007 as a 2006 A Claffin University professor becomes one of 20 professors nationwide to win the Woodrow Wilson National Career Enhancement Fellowship for Junior proud Claffinite when he receives the honorary Doctor of Laws degree during the Commencement Convocation.
-2006 Faculty.
-Claflin establishes the DNA Forensic Science Lab in collaboration with the Orangeburg Department of Public Safety and other law enforcement agencies.
-2007 The Alice Carson Tisdale Honors College captures national leadership appointments at the National Association of African-American Honors Programs Conference, having won the awards in 2002, 2003, 2005, 2006 and 2007.
-2006 The university establishes the Jonathan Jasper Wright Institute for the Study of Southern African American History, Culture and Policy.
-2007 Claffin awards Master of Science degrees in biotechnology to its first cadre of graduate students.
-2006 A Claffin professor is appointed to the Government and External Relations Committee for the Council on Undergraduate Research.
-2007 Claffin awards Master of Education degrees in educational studies to its first cadre of graduate students.
+- 2005 The University's Mathematics Program receives recognition from the National Council for Teachers of Mathematics. - 2005 The South Carolina Department of Education continues its approval of Claffin's Art Education Program. - 2005 Claffin University strengthens its position among research institutions.
+For fiscal year July 1, 2005, through June 30, 2006. - 2006 The School of Natural Sciences and Mathematics brought in more than \$3,314,000 to improve its research infrastructure. - 2005 Claflin's Chemistry Program earns national accreditation from the American Chemical Society.
+The program becomes one of only two nationally accredited programs at private institutions in South Carolina. - 2005 Claffin breaks ground for the new \$3 million chapel. - 2005 The University's Elementary Education Program earns national program approval from the Association of Childhood Education International. - 2005 Claffin's Early Childhood Education Program earns national program approval from the National Association for the Education of Young Children. - 2005 A Claffin University mass communications major wins the prestigious Sundance Film Festival Award in the Short Documentary category. - 2005 A Claffin professor becomes the first African-American woman to win the prestigious South Carolina Governor's Professor of the Year Award at a post-secondary institution. - 2006 Claffin establishes its third graduate program, the Master of Governor's Professors Award for Scientific Awareness. - 2006 Claffin does a complete makeover of the Mary E. Dunton Residential Hall for women. - 2006 The University constructs the new chapel. - 2006 A Claffin University professor becomes one of 20 professors nationwide to win the Woodrow Wilson National Career Enhancement Fellowship for Junior Faculty. - 2006 Claflin establishes the DNA Forensic Science Lab in collaboration with the Orangeburg Department of Public Safety and other law enforcement agencies. - 2006 The university establishes the Jonathan Jasper Wright Institute for the Study of Southern African American History, Culture and Policy. - 2006 A Claflin professor is appointed to the Government and External Relations Committee for the Council on Undergraduate Research.